WHAT’S HR & HR LAW?

 Employees are human & they’re a business resource.
 However, in the same way that machinery or equipment is capital that appreciates or depreciates in value, & which can be improved, sold or discarded, HC/HR relates to the management of employees in a similar manner.

-Although the above explanation may seem callous, when further scrutinized, it’s evident that effective HR pays as much attention to the “human” half of its name as it does to the “resources” or “capital” half.
+Although the above explanation may seem callous, when further scrutinized, it’s evident that effective HR pays as much attention to the “human” half of its name as it does to the “resources” half.
 It concerns:

 • The approach & ideology a business adopts for its culture & employment.